-1. General information

-ABC Singapore Limited (the "Company") (Registration Number 123456789A) is a limited liability company incorporated and domiciled in Singapore with its principal place of business and registered office at 600 North Bridge Road #23-01, Singapore 188778.
+1. General information SFRS(I) 1-1:138(a) ABC Singapore Limited (the "Company") (Registration Number 123456789A) is a limited liability company incorporated and domiciled in Singapore with its principal place of business and registered office at 600 North Bridge Road #23-01, Singapore 188778.
 The Company is listed on the Singapore Exchange Securities Trading Limited ("SGX-ST").

-The principal activity of the Company is that of investment holding.
+SFRS(I) 1-1:138(b) The principal activity of the Company is that of investment holding.
 The principal activities of the subsidiaries are disclosed in Note 15 to the financial statements.
 SFRS(I) 1-1:138(c) SFRS(I) 1-24:13 CA 201:11 The Company's immediate and ultimate holding company is ABC Holding Pte.
 Ltd., incorporated in Singapore.
 Related companies in these financial statements refer to members of the ABC Holding Pte.
 Ltd. group.

-If the Company changes its name during the financial year, the change shall be disclosed.

-Please refer to the illustrative guide below:

-"With effect from (effective date), the name of the Company was changed from (former name) to (current name)."

-Disclosure of name of ultimate controlling party

-SFRS(I) 1-24 Related Party Disclosures requires the Company to disclose the name of the Company's parent and, if different, the ultimate controlling party.
+Commentary SFRS(I) 1-1:51(a) If the Company changes its name during the financial year, the change shall be disclosed.
+Please refer to the illustrative guide below: "With effect from (effective date), the name of the Company was changed from (former name) to (current name)."
+Disclosure of name of ultimate controlling party SFRS(I) 1-24:13 SFRS(I) 1-24 Related Party Disclosures requires the Company to disclose the name of the Company's parent and, if different, the ultimate controlling party.
 The ultimate controlling party can be either an entity or a natural person.
 If neither the entity's parent nor the ultimate controlling party produces consolidated financial statements available for public use, the name of the next most senior parent that does so shall also be disclosed.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024